 The Rutland Better Care Fund programme aims to shape more integrated, efficient and effective health and care services which work well for the people of Rutland.
-This is so that people receive the right care and support at the right time to maintain their health and wellbeing, staying well for as long as possible then preventing, delaying or reducing their need for care.
-Specifically, the aim is that:
+This is so that people receive the right care and support at the right time to maintain their health and wellbeing, staying well for as long as possible and preventing, delaying or reducing their need for care.
+Specifically, Rutland's vision is:

-"…by 2018 there will be an integrated social and health care service in Rutland that is well understood by users and providers and used appropriately, has reduced the demand for hospital services and puts prevention and self-management at its heart, including by building on existing community assets.
+"…to embed an integrated and resilient social and health care system that is well understood by users and providers, holistic, used appropriately, and puts prevention and self-management at its heart, including by building on existing community assets.
 We aim to make sustainable integrated working, iterative improvement and person-centred care the norm, improving outcomes for residents."